Debra Cheverino: Career and honors

-In 2001, Cheverino became the first woman ever to win a first prize in an international conducting competition in Florence, Italy.
+In 2001, Cheverino became the first woman ever to win a first prize in an international conducting competition when she won the gold medal in the Florence International Conducting Competition in Florence, Italy.
 As the main prize for her gold medal, a year's worth of concerts were organized by the competition, whereby Cheverino worked with various orchestras all around Italy.
 During one of these concerts, Cheverino was noticed by conductor Claudio Abbado, who asked her to come and assist for one year with his youth orchestra the Mozart Orchestra.
-In 2005-2007, she received a second Fulbright grant to assist Zubin Mehta at the Maggio Musicale Fiorentina.
+In 2005–2007, she received a second Fulbright grant to assist Zubin Mehta at the Maggio Musicale Fiorentina.
 In 2007, Cheverino conducted the "Donne in Musica" concert in honor of Zubin Mehta with the Solisti Fiorentini di Maggio Musicale Fiorentina recreating the "orchestra di donne" tradition of late Renaissance opera in Florence in homage to the Camerata di Bardi and Francesca Caccini.

-In 2013, Cheverino received the AIDDA Toscana Women’s Leader Award and in 2014 became an honorary member of the Associazione Donne nelle Professioni di Ordini e Collegi.
+In 2013, Cheverino received the AIDDA Toscana Women's Leader Award and in 2014 became an honorary member of the Associazione Donne nelle Professioni di Ordini e Collegi.

 In 2018 for the 70th anniversary of the Fulbright program in Italy, Cheverino was honored by Ambassador of the United States to Italy Lewis M. Eisenberg for her contributions and accomplishments as a musician.